G. P. Pillai

 Govindan Parameswaran Pillai (2 February 1864 – 21 May 1903), also known as Barrister G. P. Pillai, was a freedom fighter, social reformer, barrister, journalist, and publisher.
 He established the first English language newspaper in South India, The Madras Standard.
 He drafted the Malayali Memorial in 1891.
 Pillai is the only Malayali whom Mahatma Gandhi has mentioned in his autobiography.
 He regularly wrote columns in various newspapers.
 Pillai stood against autocratic governance in Travancore and promoted civil rights and equal opportunity among all classes.

 Early life

-He was born on 2 February 1864 in Pallippuram, Trivandrum to an aristocratic Nair family.
+He was born on 2 February 1864 in Pallippuram, Trivandrum to a Nair family.
 His parents were Hariharan Iyer and Karthyayani Amma.

-During his education at the University College Trivandrum, he used to write on columns of various newspapers under pseudonyms about corruption and against Brahmin supremacy.
+During his education at the University College Trivandrum, he used to write on columns of various newspapers under pseudonyms about corruption and against Tamil Brahmin migration in later Kerala.
 One such writing in a bi-weekly Western Star in 1883, called the attention of Diwan of Travancore who ordered to expel his from college, however, impressed by his academics, his principal gave him a recommendation letter which got him a seat at Madras Presidency College.
 After gaining a law degree at the Madras Presidency College he was admitted to the Middle Temple in London in 1898.
 He was called to the bar of Travancore Highcourt in 1902.